rwydaegh/goliat/docs/user_guide/quick_start.md

 source .bashrc
 ```

+**Note**: The `.bashrc` file is created in the project directory and adds Sim4Life Python to your PATH.
+During setup, GOLIAT will prompt you if you want to copy this to your home directory (`~/.bashrc`) to make Sim4Life Python available automatically in all new bash windows.
+This is optional - you can keep using the project-local `.bashrc` and remember to run `source .bashrc` each time, or copy it to your home directory for convenience.

-**Note**: The `.bashrc` file is pre-configured for the default Sim4Life location (`C:/Program Files/Sim4Life_8.2.0/Python`).
-If Sim4Life is installed elsewhere or you're using a different version, GOLIAT will automatically prompt you to edit `.bashrc` when needed.
-Most users won't need to edit it manually.
+If Sim4Life is installed elsewhere or you're using a different version, GOLIAT will automatically detect it and update `.bashrc` accordingly.

 **Important**: Install the GOLIAT package in editable mode: